 From time to time, the Advisor may use a portion of its reasonable resources and profits to pay for certain administrative services provided by financial institutions for Shares of the Fund.

 ADDITIONAL INFORMATION REGARDING PORTFOLIO MANAGERS

-David Miller and Charles Ashley are jointly and primarily responsible for the day-to-day management of the Funds.
+David Miller and Charles Ashley are the Fund's portfolio managers and are jointly and primarily responsible for the day-today management of the Fund.

 Other Accounts Under Management